Best prices without any hidden costs

 In Sweden there is a special regulation that describes the use of nature in more detail: the Everyman's Right.
 This right is not a fixed law, but it is practised habitually.
 According to it, everyone is allowed to enjoy nature.
 This means that you can go fishing (with an angler's card), make a fire in designated places or simply go swimming.

 In Sweden, it is not uncommon for many hectares of land to be privately owned.
 This means that some people own an entire forest or lake.
 In order to keep these forests and lakes accessible, some things are allowed.
 You are allowed to pick berries and mushrooms in these forests, go for walks or swim and fish in the lakes.

 However, the highest commandment is: always leave the place as if you had never been there.
 Do not dispose of rubbish, service water or the camping toilet in nature and only take as much of berries and mushrooms as you need for yourself.

 If you encounter a moose or reindeer, keep quiet and enjoy the sight.

 The country's population is otherwise generally somewhat reserved, but extremely friendly and helpful.

 Rent an RV and then enjoy your holiday in Scandinavia's largest country and discover the country with your RV.
-Especially for camping tourists with an RV, Sweden has a big heart and offers relaxed traveling.
+Especially for camping tourists with an RV, Sweden has a big heart and offers relaxed travelling.
 Look out for moose and reindeer, visit the Arctic Circle or swim in the countless lakes.
 Renting an RV helps you to explore and get to know the country intensively.
 We wish you and your loved ones a good journey!